rahulvenugopal/haveyoumetrahul/content/research/Books/index.en.md

 weight: 7
 ---

-> The Antipodes of the Mind
+> The Antipodes of the Mind - Charting the Phenomenology of the Ayahuasca Experience